How to Turn On or Off Sleeping Tabs in Microsoft Edge

 Sleeping tabs will fade to indicate they’ve released resources.
 To resume a sleeping tab, click on it like a normal tab.
 The tab will un-fade, and your content will be immediately available.

-Below is how to enable or disable the new sleeping tabs feature in the Microsoft Edge browser.
+Below is how to turn the new sleeping tabs on or off feature in the Microsoft Edge browser.

 How to enable or disable sleeping tabs in the Microsoft Edge browser